-This is the absolute classic setting for afternoon tea, complete with besuited waiters, resident pianist and harpist duo and of course belt-breaking amounts of cake.
-You'll get all the classics, scones with jam and cream, finger sandwiches, plus a choice of 18 different loose-leaf teas, chosen by the in-house tea sommelier (the only hotel in the UK with such an individual), Giandomenico Scanu.
+This is the absolute classic setting for afternoon tea, complete with besuited waiters, resident pianist and harpist duo.
+Not to mention, of course, belt-breaking amounts of cake.
+You'll get all the classics — scones with jam and cream, finger sandwiches.
+There is also a choice of 18 different loose-leaf teas, chosen by the in-house tea sommelier (the only hotel in the UK with such an individual), Giandomenico Scanu.

 Kids, as a rule, like cake.
 That said, even the most ambitious child (and many adults) would struggle with the gut-busting towers of sandwiches, pastries and scones some places serve up.
-As well as offering a deliciously indulgent set of options for adults, Claridge’s is one of the few venues which serves an impressive afternoon tea especially designed for children – and the menu can even be used as a colouring book.
+As well as offering a deliciously indulgent set of options for adults, Claridge’s is one of the few venues which serves an impressive afternoon tea specially designed for children – and the menu can even be used as a colouring book.

 Planning a trip to London?
 We can help!
-Try our new tailor-made travel service and enjoy a fully personalised trip planned by a local expert.
+Try our tailor-made travel service and enjoy a fully personalised trip planned by a local expert.

 You'll get delicious treats like millionaire shortbread, cucumber sandwiches, and even vegan scones, all served in the classy calm of the Diamond Jubilee Tea Salon (opened by the Her Majesty the Queen, no less).
 Non-vegans are well looked after too of course – with all the usual favourites like scones with fresh clotted cream, chocolate cake and more.

 At Sketch, you can check your preconceptions about afternoon tea being a staid, stuffy affair at the door.
 Instead, expect irreverent art, stylish staff and delicious food.
 Tea is usually served in the Gallery, a cavernous pink room currently lined with hundreds of David Shrigley drawings, and where even the tea sets are tongue-in-cheek works of art.